ArctosDB/documentation-wiki/_documentation/agent.markdown

 # Delete

 Agents are never deleted, and agentID is therefore stable.
 Agents marked as 'bad duplicate of' should not be used, and are generally less-findable in the UIs, but continue to exist.
 It is left to the users to verify flagged duplicates, and update their records as appropriate.
-(Many bulk tools exist; file an Issue for assistance.)
+"The system" does not change any data or usage when an Agent is flagged, but notifications are provided.
+Many bulk tools to transfer usage to "good" Agents exist; file an Issue for assistance.

 # How To